-Policy 6: NP05: Land East of Bawtry Road (at Lynwood)
+Policy 4: NP05: Land East of Bawtry Road (at Lynwood)

-- 1. The land identified above is allocated for residential development of, up to and including, 2 new dwellings. - 2.
-Development proposals will be supported provided they take into consideration the findings of the Neighbourhood Profile Report, are in line with all other relevant Policies and give consideration to the following: - a.
-The impact on the setting of the nearby Listed Buildings, in particular High House and High House Barn.
-The development proposal will be asked to demonstrate how the design, layout and materials will do not have a detrimental impact and will complement the setting of the Listed Buildings; and, - b.
-Safe access to the site for vehicles, cyclist and pedestrians, providing enough space for on-site parking.
+- 1. The land identified above is allocated for residential development. - 2.
+Development proposals will be supported provided they take into consideration the findings of the Neighbourhood Profile Report, are in line with all other relevant Policies and provide positive designs which address the following matters: - a.
+The potential impact of the development on the setting of the nearby Listed Buildings, in particular High House and High House Barn.
+Development proposals should demonstrate how their design, layout, and materials would not have an unacceptable harm on heritage assets in the immediate vicinity; and, - b.
+Provides safe and adequate access to and from the site and a suitable level of parking provision for the size of the dwellings concerned

-Policy 7: BDC02: Land to the north of Retford Road 6.9
+6.8 Policy 5: BDC02: Land to the north of Retford Road